Astrod2 aims to replicate the functional specification of Astrod in a more general way. Currently, it focuses only on World Transits.

 Engines

-Astrod2 can perform its calculations using the following libraries:
+Astrod2 is written in Python and can perform its calculations using the following Python libraries:

-(For recent history, there is no significant difference between the libraries.
-The only case in which Swisseph, which uses a newer version of the NASA JPL ephemeris, may be more appropriate is for alignments involving Pluto prior to 0AD, where there are significant differences in the predictions of the two libraries.)
+(Astrod2 primarily now uses the Swiss Ephemeris.
+For recent history, there is no significant difference between the libraries.
+The only case in which Swisseph, which uses a newer version of the NASA JPL ephemeris, may be more appropriate is for alignments involving Pluto prior to 0AD, where there are significant differences in the predictions of the two libraries.
+See here for more information.)

 Queries